Astrakhan Astrakhan Oblast, Russia Travel Guide

 Higher frequency during morning/evening.

-Taxis and ride-sharing services offer convenient and flexible transportation options in Astrakhan, especially for direct routes or when carrying luggage.
+Taxis and ride-sharing services have convenient and flexible transportation options in Astrakhan, especially for direct routes or when carrying luggage.

 See fare estimates before confirming your ride.